Ice-Tub/TGGG_RadarPicker/README.md

 # picking_isochrones

 To pick layers in airborne radar data you need to run 'picker_mcords.m' or 'picker_gpr', in which you can also set the options for the picking.
+'picker_mcords2.m' is set up to run one specific example.

 %%% Input
 Data: